Construction accidents can occur due to safety violations on the part of employers, general contractors, property owners, and other parties.

 Rosenberg & Gluck, L.L.P. fights for construction accident victims on Long Island.
 We treat all clients with respect and care.
 We keep them updated on the latest developments of their case, and we are always happy to answer any questions that arise.

 If you were seriously injured or if you lost a close loved one due to a construction accident on Long Island, call our firm for a free case evaluation at (631) 451-7900.
-We also provide our services in Spanish and Russian.
+We also provide our services in Spanish.

 Rosenberg & Gluck, L.L.P. will represent you on a contingency-fee basis where you do not pay attorney fees to us unless and until you receive a settlement or win your case in court.